sahithi-sss/options-pricing-models/README.md

   - Risk-neutral valuation applied
   - Can price both European and American options

-### 3. **Monte Carlo Simulation**
+### 3. **Trinomial Option Pricing Model**
-Monte Carlo methods rely on simulating multiple random price paths for the underlying asset and averaging the discounted payoff.
+The Trinomial model extends the Binomial model by allowing three possible price movements at each step: up, down, or unchanged, providing more accurate pricing.

 - **Assumptions:**
-  - Stock prices follow a stochastic process (often Geometric Brownian Motion)
+  - Stock prices can move up, down, or remain the same in each time step
   - Risk-neutral valuation applied
-  - Suitable for complex derivatives
+  - Suitable for both European and American options

 ---